 Heritage Research Theme keynote Lecture 2021

 Paul Boniface, Secretary of the National Trust

-Paul lectures on governance, human resources and conservation management both nationally and internationally, joined us at the University of Liverpool in January 2021 to deliver the Heritage Research Theme's keynote lecture.
+Paul Boniface, lectures on governance, human resources and conservation management both nationally and internationally, joined us at the University of Liverpool on 27 January 2021 to deliver the Heritage Research Theme's keynote lecture.

 Engineering Internationalism: Colonialism, the Cold War and UNESCO’s victory in Nubia

 International Heritage Keynote Lecture 2021 with Professor Lynn Meskell

 Lynn Meskell is the Richard D. Green Professor of Anthropology in the School of Arts and Sciences, Professor in the Graduate Program in Historic Preservation, and curator in the Middle East and Asia sections at the Penn Museum at the University of Pennsylvania.
 She is currently A.D.
 White Professor-at-Large at Cornell University (2019–2025).